November 7th, 2020 | Amanda Williams, MacArthur Memorial

 As a teenager in 1893, MacArthur was sent to West Texas Military Academy.
 In his third year, he joined the football team.
 He sat the bench his first year on the team, but in his fourth and final year at the academy, he was the team’s quarterback.
 He was too slight to be imposing, but he impressed his teammates with his dogged determination to get the job done.
 According to a former West Texas teammate, the “scrimmages were hard on him.
 You could see his lips turn blue, but he would get up and fight again.”
 In his final year at West Texas, MacArthur led the team to an undefeated unscored upon season.
 This season marked the end of his career as a football player, but it ushered in nearly six decades of devotion to organized American athletics.

 In 1899 MacArthur entered the US Military Academy at West Point.
 He played baseball, but as another MacArthur biographer, D. Clayton James, points out, at 5’11’’ and 135lbs, he “wisely did not try out for football.”
 Despite not playing on the Army football team, MacArthur served as team manager in 1902.
-During this time, he learned valuable lessons about the behind the scenes support required to ensure a team victory.
+During this time, he learned valuable lessons about the behind-the-scenes support required to ensure a team victory.

 Graduating in 1903, MacArthur would go on to become a famous wartime leader.
 This fame eclipses his contributions to American sport, but it was these wartime experiences that further refined his vision of the importance of athletics and its place in American society.